zarubto4/tyrion/conf/markdown_documentation/websocket_homer.markdown

 Channel Code:: **tyrion**

-**List of Json Objects for Comunication between Tyrion and Homer Instance**
+**List of Json Objects for Communication between Tyrion and Homer Instance**